fyrst-digital/elysium-docs/content/manual/cms-elements/slider.md

 The **Slide Speed** defines the time of the animation between the slides in milliseconds.

 You can set the **Width of the Content Container**.
-This is especially useful for experience world layouts that span the entire screen width.
+This is especially useful for shopping experience layouts that span the entire screen width.
 With **Page Content**, the maximum width of the container follows the width of the page content.
 With **Full Width**, the content container is displayed across the entire width.

 ### Auto-Play